 Article 12.0: OFFICERS OF THE ALLIANCE AND THEIR RESPONSIBILITIES

 Only employees and/or directors of voting District Members are eligible to serve as officers.
 Consultants, contract workers, or other workers who cannot be legally defined as employees of the district are ineligible to serve as officers.
-An officer may designate the Executive Director or TAGD contractor to perform activities required to carry out his/her responsibilities set forth in these Bylaws.
+An officer may designate the Executive Director or TAGD employee to perform activities required to carry out his/her responsibilities set forth in these Bylaws.

 PRESIDENT---Responsibilities shall include: